Operating Kolla¶

 completely stopped mariadb cluster.

-are meet before deploy for each of the OpenStack services.
+are met before deployment for each of the OpenStack services.

 node to get the admin openrc file.